blocknetdx/documentation/docs/service-nodes/setup.md

 	* Incorrect: `servicenodeaddr=138.28.1.27:41414`
 	* Incorrect: `servicenodeaddr=138.28.1.27`
 * Ensure your `servicenode.conf` information is correct to your settings and the `<SERVICE_NODE_KEY>` is the value that was returned from the `servicenode genkey` command.
 * Ensure on the Collateral computer only has the `servicenode.conf` file.
-The `blocknetdx.conf` file is not needed on the Collateral computer.
+The `blocknet.conf` file is not needed on the Collateral computer.
-* Ensure on the SNode Server computer only has the `blocknetdx.conf` file.
+* Ensure on the SNode Server computer only has the `blocknet.conf` file.
 The `servicenode.conf` file is not needed on the SNode Server computer.
 * Ensure your configuration files are not `servicenode.conf.txt`.